Alluxio/alluxio/docs/en/api/POSIX-API.md

 ```

 You can use `-w [unmount_wait_timeout_in_seconds]` to set the unmount wait time in seconds.
-The unmount operation will kill the Fuse process and waiting up to `[unmount_wait_timeout_in_seconds]` for the Fuse process to be killed.
+The unmount operation will kill the Fuse process and wait up to `[unmount_wait_timeout_in_seconds]` for the Fuse process to be killed.
 However, if the Fuse process is still alive after the wait timeout, the unmount operation will error out.

 In Alluxio Fuse implementation, `alluxio.fuse.umount.timeout` (default value: `0`) defines the maximum timeout to wait for all in-progress read/write operations to finish.